Quick start

-Chapter 1 — What Codex really is
+Chapter 1 — What Codex is

 Chapter 2 — What you need

-A Windows PC or Mac
+A Windows or macOS computer

 A ChatGPT account